 2. General overview and initial presenting situation (with Guiding Principles shown as a letter(s) in parenthesis)

-Protection of this major Ecuadorian wetlands region in the southern high Andes is a significant concern to many groups in this region.
-This region, a potential future protected forest, can be considered by the International Union for Conservation of Nature (IUCN) as a Category-6 Landscape.
+Protection of this major Ecuadorian wetlands region in the southern high Andes is a significant concern to many indigenous groups in this region.
+This region, a prospective protected forest, can be considered by the International Union for Conservation of Nature (IUCN) as a Category-6 Landscape: Protected area with sustainable use of natural resources.
 These are critical ecological regions that are occupied by a rural community, typically an indigenous community.

 To enhance societal outcomes from this research, the research team at UTPL decided to embrace the emerging methodology of Engaged Scholarship (also referred to as Community-Engaged Research and Community Based Participatory Research) to ground and strengthen this research and to enhance the likelihood of successful implementation of research outcomes (E).
 Engaged scholarship is a collaborative research and learning approach that works with multi-stakeholders and is suitable for studying multi-scale aquatic ecosystems and complex social-economic-and ecological systems (A).
 They conducted a range of research efforts that examined both the social, cultural, and ecological conditions in the field during a five-year period prior to convening these multi-stakeholder workshops.
 This allowed the UTPL project team members and their partners to build relationships with members of the three indigenous communities as well as with leaders of local governments, state institutions and NGOs in this region.
 This process strengthened the enabling conditions and the public trust and legitimacy of UTPL prior to the workshops (K & G).
 The project team also decided to draw upon prior research and published principles of effective Community-Based Natural Resource Management to both guide the participatory research process and to assess the process during the final workshops (A, E, & H).